sdas17/ecoomerceproject/assignmet/ass03/Chapter 03.md

 Topics
 ● JSX

-jsx is just like html like syntx  jsx is stand for javscript xml
+jsx is just like html like syntax jsx is stand for javscript xml

 ● React.createElement vs JSX
 react.createElement is when code wriiten it create object then render html template